-When factory fitted optional alarms, pulse and 4/20mA outputs are included, additional functions appear in the configuration menu, which are described separately in section 8.
+When factory fitted optional alarms, pulse output or 4/20mA output are included, additional functions appear in the configuration menu, which are described separately in section 8.

 All new Tachometer are supplied calibrated as requested at the time of ordering.
 If calibration is not requested, the Tachometer will have default configuration as shown in the following table, but can easily be re-configured on-site.